oobabooga/text-generation-webui/README.md

 API:
   --api                                                Enable the API extension.
-  --public-api                                         Create a public URL for the API using Cloudfare.
+  --public-api                                         Create a public URL for the API using Cloudflare.
   --public-api-id PUBLIC_API_ID                        Tunnel ID for named Cloudflare Tunnel.
 Use together with public-api option.
   --api-port API_PORT                                  The listening port for the API.
   --api-key API_KEY                                    API authentication key.